 If your question is not addressed in Frequently Asked Questions, please don’t hesitate to contact us at the Study email address (firstname.lastname@example.org).

-What are the objectives of the Title and Total Compensation Study?
+What is the Title and Total Compensation Study?

 The Title and Total Compensation Study is a joint effort between University of Wisconsin System (UWS) and UW-Madison.
 The objectives of the study include:

 - Develop clearer and more competitive job title and compensation structures

 - Ensure job titles accurately reflect duties and responsibilities